leangjia/blender_docs/trunk/blender_docs/manual/editors/outliner.rst

 .. note::

-   By default, selecting data-blocks in the Outliner will select the respective objects, bones, and sequences in the 3D View and Sequencer.
+   By default, selecting data-blocks in the Outliner will select the respective objects, bones, and sequences in the 3D Viewport and Sequencer.
-   Selections in the 3D View and Sequencer will be synced to each Outliner.
+   Selections in the 3D Viewport and Sequencer will be synced to each Outliner.
    To disable selection syncing, turn off the toggle in the `filter`_ popover.

 Children of a data-block can also be selected by clicking the icon that is displayed to